yorgsite/css-vars-js/CssVars.js.md

 + param `Record<string,string>[]` **vars**  initial css var set

 + param `string` **prefix** ] style property var prefix (default='--')<br/>
-You can set to '' if you want to handle the prefix yourself (not recommended).
+You can set to '' if you want to handle the prefix yourself.
 <hr/>

 ### <a name="tgt_vars"></a> getter `Proxy` **vars**